 I then briefly nested in an art museum cubicle before deciding it was finally time to focus on my writing career.

 As a storyteller and editor, my goal is to amplify narratives of female, minority agency, and to redefine the literary canon.
-I volunteer as Copy Chief and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
+I work as Copy Chief and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
 My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “1951” will be published in the forthcoming second issue of Polychrome Mag.